-Mark Hanshaw is Associate Provost and General Counsel for Cumberland University, Lebanon, Tennessee.
-In joining the Cumberland family, Hanshaw brings a broad background in serving and supporting higher education institutions.
-Prior to stepping into his current role, Hanshaw, who possesses a background in both law and higher education administration, offered legal counsel through the Higher Education Team at the national law firm of Steptoe & Johnson.
+Mark Hanshaw is Associate Provost and General Counsel for Cumberland University.
+Hanshaw has a broad background in serving and supporting higher education institutions.
+Hanshaw possesses a background in both law and higher education administration.
+Previously, Dr. Hanshaw served on the Higher Education Team at the national law firm of Steptoe & Johnson.
 He additionally led the network of Methodist higher education institutions located across the U.S.

 Hanshaw served as the Dean of the School of Arts & Letters at Texas Wesleyan University, in Fort Worth, and has been a part of the teaching faculties of several institutions.
 As a part of his work within the higher education arena, Hanshaw has led in the establishment of both domestic and global collaborative academic programs and has guided efforts aimed at both program expansion and retention.
 While at Texas Wesleyan, he led both campus internationalization efforts and online program expansion.